Have you ever considered that your vacuum brush may be collecting dirt? Do you want to know how to properly clean it?

 A vacuum brush comes in handy for cleaning upholstery, window sills, and other surfaces.
 It may, however, store dirt and bacteria just like anything else.
 Cleaning on a regular basis helps to keep germs at bay.

 Do you have any tips for cleaning a vacuum brush effectively?
-Let us know in the comments section below!
+Let me know in the comments section below!

 - Differences Between Microfiber And Cotton. (n.d.).
 CleanLink. https://www.cleanlink.com/hs/article/Differences-Between-Microfiber-And-Cotton–20239.